 The beautifully restored Trustees Theater, built in 1946 in the heart of historic downtown Savannah, and part of the SCAD campus since 1998, is the premier venue for the festival, with a seating capacity of more than 1,100.
 Around the corner is the Lucas Theatre for the Arts, built in 1926, and serving as the companion festival theater, also seating close to 1,200.
 Both theaters feature Sony 4K digital projection, Spectral 240 silver screens for pristine 2D/3D imagery, as well as 35mm projection, and 7.1 Dolby Digital surround sound and RealD 3D capabilities at the Trustees Theater, projected by one of the top teams in film festival projection around the globe.

 In addition to the competition films, the festival also screens award-winning studio releases ahead of their theatrical run.
 The festival honors leaders in the film industry, from directors and producers to actors, screenwriters, entertainment journalists and editors, before the evening gala screenings.
 Previous festival honorees include Hugh Jackman, Maggie Gyllenhaal, Emily Blunt, John Krasinski, Alexander Payne, Mahershala Ali, Molly Shannon, Meg Ryan, Alfie Allen, Jeremy Irons, Natalie Dormer, Matt Bomer, Gena Rowlands, Olivia Wilde, John Goodman, Matt Dillon, Stan Lee, Diane Lane, Lily Tomlin, Oliver Stone, Ray Liotta, James Marsden, Aaron Eckhart, Geoffrey Fletcher, Ellen Barkin, Liam Neeson, Miles Teller, Sir Ian McKellen, Isabella Rossellini, Woody Harrelson, Ben Foster, Arthur Penn, Michael Douglas, Milos Foreman, John Sayles, Roger Ebert, Kathleen Turner, Norm Jewison, Sidney Lumet, and Peter O'Toole just to name a few.

 Savannah becomes a film lover's paradise during this week long event, with plenty of opportunities to take in the sights of one of the world's most beautiful cities.
-The festival offers a series of morning workshops, informal coffee talks, with daytime and evening showings of narrative, animated and feature films.
-Master classes workshops are presented by industry insiders who give pointers on everything from special effects to selling a film.
+The festival offers a series of panels and workshops, informal coffee talks, with daytime and evening showings of narrative, animated and feature films.
+Master class workshops are presented by industry insiders who give pointers on everything from special effects to selling a film.
 Filmmakers selected for competition receive complimentary passes to attend the festival and are treated to unparalleled hospitality, from flights and accommodations, to panel discussion participation and engaging networking opportunities.